 Adam wrote The Perfect Corporate Board: A Handbook for Mastering the Unique Challenges of Small-Cap Companies (McGraw Hill); it was the #1 ranked corporate governance book on Amazon.com in June 2017.
 In its review of The Perfect Corporate Board, Bloomberg Businessweek said: “Attention, directors of small-cap companies.
 Help is on the way.”

 Adam was a contributing author to The Handbook of Board Governance: A Comprehensive Guide for Public, Private and Not for Profit Board Members (Wiley), which was the #1 “New Release” in corporate governance on Amazon.com when it was published in 2016.
 His chapter is entitled, “Systemically Overlooked Anomalies of Governing Small-Cap Companies.”

-Adam also writes the “Entrepreneurial Governance” column in industry-leading Directorship magazine.
+Adam also co-founded and wrote the “Entrepreneurial Governance” column in industry-leading Directorship magazine from 2012-2019.